Skip to content

 • Add 2 tablespoons of butter to a 6” or 8” cast-iron skillet or non-stick pan over low to medium heat.

-• Drizzle on some melted butter and then season with salt and pepper.
+• Drizzle with some melted butter, then season with salt and pepper.

-• Shake the pan a little bit to ensure nothing is sticking and then repeat the layer of potatoes, butter, salt, and pepper 3 more times to make 4 total layers.
+• Shake the pan a little to ensure nothing is sticking, then repeat the layer of potatoes, butter, salt, and pepper 3 more times for 4 total layers.

-• Using another same-size pan press the potatoes down to flatten them out and compress them.
+• Using another pan of the same size, press the potatoes down to flatten them.

 • Cover with foil and bake for 20 minutes at 425°.

-• Remove foil and bake for another 20 to 25 minutes or until well browned on top and cooked throughout.
+• Remove the foil and bake for another 20 to 25 minutes, or until well-browned on top and cooked through.

 Notes

-How to Store: Cover it and keep it in the refrigerator for up to 4 days.
-You can freeze these covered for up to 3 months.
-Thaw them in the refrigerator for 1 day before reheating.
+How to Store: Cover and refrigerate for 4 days.
+For longer storage, freeze the potatoes for up to 3 months and thaw them in the refrigerator overnight before reheating.

 Nutrition